AdamSimpson/SPH/README.md

 Raspberry Pi
 ---
-On the Pi the following packages must be installed, all of which are availble through apt-get.
+On the RaspberryPi the following packages must be installed, all of which are availble through apt-get.

 $ sudo apt-get install mpich
 $ sudo apt-get install glew